Ordering sampling rules for sequential anomaly identification under sampling constraints: Problem formulation

 We assume that it is \textit{a priori} known that there are at least $\ell$ and at most $u$ anomalous sources.
-That is, the family of all possible subsets of anomalous sources is where $\ell$ and $u$ are given, user-specified integers such that
+That is, the family of all possible subsets of anomalous sources is

-Clearly, this encompasses the case where the number of anomalous data sources is a priori known ($\ell=u$), as well as the case where there is no prior information regarding the number of anomalies ($\ell=0, u=M$).
+where $\ell$ and $u$ are given, user-specified integers such that $0 \leq \ell \leq u \leq M$, with $\ell<M$, and $u >0$.
+Clearly, this encompasses the case where the number of anomalous data sources is a priori known ($\ell=u$), as well as the case where there is no prior information on the number of anomalies, i.e., $\ell=0, u=M$.

-The problem we consider is the identification of the anomalous sources, if any, using sequentially acquired observations from all sources, \textit{when it is not in general possible to observe all of them at every sampling instant}.
-Specifically, we have to specify a random time $T$, at which sampling is terminated, and two random sequences, so that \begin{itemize} \item $R(n)$ represents the subset of sources in $[M]$ that are sampled at time $n$ as long as $n \leq T$, \\
+We aim to identify all anomalous sources, if any, based on the sequentially acquired observations from all sources, \textit{under the constraint that it is not possible to observe all of them at every sampling instant}.
+For this, we need to specify a \textit{sampling} rule, a \textit{stopping} rule, and a \textit{decision} rule. \begin{itemize} \item The sequence $R := \{R(n)\,:\, n \in \bN\}$ of $2^{[M]}$-valued random sets is a \textit{sampling} rule, if for every $n \in \bN$, $R(n)$ represents the subset of sources to be sampled at time $n$, and $R(n+1)$ is determined by the data collected up to the previous time instant, i.e., $R(n+1) \in \cF^R_n$, where $\cF^R_n$ is the $\sigma$-algebra generated by all available data up to time $n \in \bN$, i.e.,